Divide and conquer complex flows. Part I: cluster and manifold-based local analysis: Discussion and conclusions

-Although we propose a method to select the number of clusters, the framework allows a description of the flow at virtually all levels of granularity in time and space.
-However, the relevance of the description depends on the data resolution.
-The proposed method constitutes a diagnostic tool to locate regions with complex dynamics that may require additional modeling efforts as opposed to classical projection-based methods or system identification \citep{brunton2016discovering,brunton2016sparse,peherstorfer2016data,kramer2024learning}, or those that require monitoring with increased time and space resolution.
-The automatization of the process is key to include the method in optimization loops such as design and control, to reduce recirculation regions on complex geometries, or to mitigate local fluctuations at frequencies that may induce resonance, to give a few examples.
+The automatization of the process is key to include the method in optimisation loops such as design and control, to reduce recirculation regions on complex geometries, or to mitigate local fluctuations at frequencies that may induce resonance, to give a few examples.
 Future work shall focus on deriving the interaction between the subdomains to build a cluster-based global model of the flow that takes into account the local dynamics and the interaction between subdomains.
 Another potential line of development is the description of nonstationary flows and the time evolution of the subdomains.